Genusbiz/docs/developers/defining-the-application-model/agents.md

 5. If you want to receive an alert each time the Agent has finished running, select the **Notify owner each time the agent has finished running** check box.
 To change the owner for an agent, see below.
 6. Follow the instructions described below for adding data sources, adding actions, defining a time schedule, and enabling the Agent.

-If there are more than one <span style="FONT-WEIGHT: normal">[Data Set](general-settings/data-sets.md), the agent schedules one execution for each data set.
+If there are more than one [Data Set](general-settings/data-sets.md), the agent schedules one execution for each data set.
 To limit the execution to one data set, do the following:

 1. In the **File** menu, click **Properties**.
 2. In the **Data Set Binding** section, click **Data Set** and then select the data set from the list.